FreedomBen/breakout71/Readme.md

 ## To do

 - redo video presentation
-- make Corner Shot scale like Need Some Space

 ## Done

+- highlight last used creative level
+- access autoplay mode from the menu
+- access stress test mode from the menu, show real time stats
+- Render bottom border differently to show how far the puck can go
+- Corner Shot:  scale like Need Some Space
-- disable irrelevant options
+- grey out irrelevant options in the settings
 - Back to Creative Menu at the end of a Creative level

 ## 29080170